 The Ultimate Dr. Seuss NO PREP Art Activity!

 This is seriously my favorite art activity ever!
 The kids love it and the best thing about it is that you only need 3 things!
 Yes, you heard that right.
 YOU ONLY NEED 3 THINGS!
-As a teacher, I know how valuable it is to find art activities that are easy and won’t break the bank.
+As a teacher, I know how valuable it is to find art activities that are easy and cost-effective.

 This quick and easy art project will keep your students active and engaged.
 I promise you will have fun too as you model how to create a Dr. Seuss-like character.